jobyjoseph/Documentation/JavaScript/symbol.md

 Seeing a `false` is assuring.
 Let us believe that something unique is stored and managed by JavaScript.

+## Symbols as object keys

+In JavaScript, an object key should be either a string or a symbol.
+Other data types are not supported as object keys.

 ## Symbols are ignored in object inspection

 ## Symbols do not auto-convert to a string